SolipParkLab/PriMet_Fitness/CODE/3way/README.md

 ## 3 way code

-In this folder you can find all the scripts to run the 3-way log-linear regression models.
+The code here allows to run the 3-way log-linear regression models.

 - glm-inputs: code to compute the inputs for the log-linear regression models from the binary matrices.